HetviJulasana/Solar-flare-class-prediction/README.md

 # Solar-flare-class-prediction

-In this project, we have used multilabel solar flare dataset, which is available on kaggle.
+In this project, we have used multilabel solar flare dataset, which is available on kaggle (https://www.kaggle.com/amoghjrules/multilabel-solar-flare-dataset).

 The dataset contains 6 CSV files: 3 files for training & 3 for testing.